 There are two main types of booster pumps: single-stage and multi-stage pumps.

 Single-stage booster pumps use only a single impeller.
 As a result, they are only used in locations where less pressure is required.
 Multi-stage booster pumps, on the other hand, include multiple impellers for high-pressure applications.
 These pumps can be used to send water through winding pipelines up several stories.

 How are booster pumps used?

-- Figure out what you're looking for-- Do you have a two-story, four-bedroom, one-bathroom house?
+- Do you have a two-story, four-bedroom, one-bathroom house?

 - Are you moving water a significant distance?

 - How far away is your water source?